zankhq/astros/README.md

 ### Cloudflare pages (suggested)

-You can either click on the button above to deploy to Clouflare automatically, or you can fork this repository and deploy manually from cloudflare dashboard.
+You can either click on the button above to deploy to Cloudflare automatically, or you can fork this repository and deploy manually from cloudflare dashboard.

 You can leave build settings as defaults.